Brunch is an integral aspect of any culinary journey. – Layne Nguyen, General Manager at Nobu Doha

 To sit down for brunch, he often heads to Five Oars Coffee Roasters.
 “The restaurant always reminds me of a trendy, informal brunch spot in London, and they serve really great food,” John says.
 “My must-orders are the Five Oars Breakfast and their craft beers and ales.”

 Four Seasons Hotel Singapore

-It’s technically not brunch, but since it’s so special – and the city’s best-kept secret – for families visiting Walt Disney World® Resort, we couldn’t resist including it on our list.
+Technically it isn’t brunch, but since it’s so special for families visiting Four Seasons Resort Orlando Walt Disney World® Resort, we couldn’t resist including it.
 On Thursday, Saturday and select Tuesday mornings, Goofy and his pals arrive to entertain picky eaters of all ages at the Resort’s Ravello restaurant.

-The most beautiful tables are on the patio overlooking the lake and fountains.
-Though your kids may be too distracted by Minnie Mouse to realise that the array of jams are homemade and the bread freshly baked, once they’ve taken their professional photos you can all enjoy house-cured meats followed by the Nutella-filled bomboloni on the dessert table.
+Ask for a table on the patio overlooking the lake and fountains.
+Though your kids may be too distracted by Minnie Mouse to realise that the jams are homemade and the bread freshly baked, after their professional photos you can all enjoy house-cured meats followed by the Nutella-filled bomboloni on the dessert table.